ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 To define a generic protocol, we put the type variable in brackets after `Protocol` when defining the class.
 Let's say we want to define a container protocol that yields items of some type.
-We can make it generic so that a `Container[int]` is a protocol for "container of ints" and `Container[str]` for "container of strings," but both are based on the same generic interface.
+We can make it generic so that a `Container[int]` is a protocol for "container of ints" and `Container[str]` for "container of strings," but both are based on the same generic interface:
-For example:

 ```python
 # container.py